muratk5n/thirdwave/en/README.md

 inflict a crushing defeat on Russian forces in Ukraine.
 The veteran US statesman said that it would have disastrous consequences for the long term stability of Europe

 ---

-Amid a pandemic and a cost of living crisis, the people have no patience for the virtue signalling of the Davos set.

----

-It cld be helpful for the new actor too..
-No need to ask director what s/he wants..
-It's like 'look at the shot already there give me that (with some reinterp surely)'.

----

-Reshooting a movie isn't impossible; they do it all the time.
-Back to the Future had a third of its scenes re-filmed (with MJ Fox).

----